The 3 Most Popular Powerlifting Workouts – Explained!

 Is it safe?

-Everyone will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
+Everyone involved will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
+How do they know this?
+I’m not sure.

 That should give you an idea of which program to start with!